 Most of the excited states induced by absorption are incredibly short-lived.
-The spontaneous lifetime of most transient excited states are typically the order of femtoseconds or picoseconds, with the notable exception of meta-stable excited states.
+The spontaneous lifetime of most transient excited states are typically on the order of femtoseconds or picoseconds, with the notable exception of meta-stable excited states.
 Based on this fact, George Porter and Ronald Norrish, while at the University of Cambridge, realized that they could use flash lamps to study these intermolecular energy transitions through a method they called flash photolysis in 1950 .
-Even though the foundation was set in the 1950s, it wasn’t until the development of the ultrafast mode-locked laser that scientists were not able to fully take advantage of Porter and Norrish’s contributions.
-The two of them later went on to receive the Nobel prize in chemistry for this discovery in 1967, which they also shared with Manfred Eigen, who also contributed to our current understanding of ultrafast chemistry.
-Today ultrafast lasers have completely replaced flash lamps as the preferred excitation source for these types of experiments, and the technique is more commonly referred to as transient absorption spectroscopy (TAS).
+Even though the foundation was set in the 1950s, it wasn’t until the development of the ultrafast mode-locked laser that scientists were able to fully take advantage of Porter and Norrish’s contributions.
+The two of them later went on to receive the Nobel Prize in Chemistry for this discovery in 1967, which they shared with Manfred Eigen, who also contributed to our current understanding of ultrafast chemistry.
+Today, ultrafast lasers have completely replaced flash lamps as the preferred excitation source for these types of experiments, and the technique is more commonly referred to as transient absorption spectroscopy (TAS).

 Fundamentals of Absorption Spectroscopy

 Traditionally, absorption spectroscopy has been discussed in terms of the Beer-Lambert Law, which relates the transmitted intensity to the absorption coefficient (α) and the pathlength (z), which can be expressed as follows:

 While equation 1 is not the most commonly used expression of Beer’s law, it is the most useful for gaining an intuitive understanding of the underlying physics.
 In this form, we can clearly see that the absorption coefficient is wavelength dependent, therefore resulting in an absorption spectrum.
 By diving deeper into the absorption coefficient for a given transition, we can show the following relationship: